chpollin/Teaching/InfoMod/InfoMod_4_TORDF/README.md

 # TORDF

-Here you can find some tutorials for different options to convert your CSV files to RDF.
+Here you can find some tutorials for different options to convert your CSV or XML files to RDF.
 You can find all the sample files for these tutorials in the [Code section](https://github.com/chpollin/Teaching) of this respository.

 **Author: Christopher Pollin, Sabrina Strutz**